YASSERRMD/Whatsmeow-rust/README.md

 ## Features
 - Serializable `WhatsmeowConfig` and `SessionState` structures.
-- A `WhatsmeowClient` façade with registration, connection simulation, and session persistence to JSON.
+- A `WhatsmeowClient` façade with registration, connection/disconnection simulation, message logging, and session persistence to JSON.
-- Command-line interface built with `clap` for registering a device, printing configuration, and attempting a mock connection.
+- Command-line interface built with `clap` for registering a device, printing configuration, connecting/disconnecting, and sending mock messages.

 ## Usage